The Myth of Scale

 Hint, the answer is “no.”

-What does good look like if we accept inconsistency between applications? - Do any of the existing agile frameworks look like what you’re trying to do beyond one team?
+• Do any of the existing agile frameworks look like what you’re trying to do beyond one team?

 Established agile frameworks such as SAFe and Scrum became established in enterprise IT settings.
 How much of that is useful to your context?